th0rn0/lanops-manager/README.md

 | STRIPE_PUBLIC_KEY            | False    |                  |                                                                                     |
 | STEAM_API_KEY                | False    |                  | Used for Steam Login                                                                |
 | LOG_FILES                    | False    | False            | If set to true, the App and Nginx will log to file                                  |

+## TODO

+- upgrade NPM - using node8
+- re do frontend
+- move images into app/resources and have gulp pull them in
+- move all assets in public into app/resources and have gulp sort them
+    - Maybe move them into storage?
+    - Maybe move away from gulp?
+- Re-evaluate what is needed from NPM
+- Storage permissions need sorting